RemasteredArch/wezterm_config/README.md

   On Windows, this file should be `%USERPROFILE/.wezterm.lua/`.
   This file does not need to be moved on Linux.
 - `./config/` is the home for all configuration-related Lua.
-- `./util/` holds useful Lua utilities, largely or completely unrelated to WezTerm.
+- `./util/` holds useful Lua utilities.

 ## License